divine-ray/Servilia/Items/Weaponry/Cyphers.md

   Upon activation, it flash-freezes any substance until it's brittle in a radius of 3m.
 With each use, a centimetre of it melts away into common water, until the deep-frozen core at 15cm depletion remains (this equates to 5 uses).
 ## Greater
 - A dragon's claw engraved with *glowing* symbols.
 When activated, the cypher grants the target advantage on attack rolls until the end of their next turn.
-- Grey Cypher:  A glass spindle filled with *silvery liquid*.
+- A glass spindle filled with *silvery liquid*.
 When broken over a weapon, the weapon is transmuted into a unknown metal.
 It deals an additional 2d6 points of damage until the end of the session, after which the weapon disintegrates.
 - A jagged shard of emerald containing a *flickering flame*.
 When impaled into flesh, the cypher melts into eternal fire that lasts for a day.
 - A *broken* jade cube *warped by magic*.
 When thrown at a target, the cypher causes a small earthquake (knocked prone, Dex save negates).
 - A copper fragment smeared with *crimson blood*.
 When launched at a target, the cypher explodes with a thunderous bang (3d6 thunder damage and deafened, Con save half and negates).
-- A broken oaken staff *engraved with geometric patterns*.
+- A splinter of an oaken staff *engraved with geometric patterns*.
 When held and activated, the cypher conjures a permanent wall of stone.
 - Crystal Fragment:  A large fragment of an obsidian sphere, containing a *shifting cloud of light*.
 When held and activated, the cypher allows you to scry an individual creature known by name.
 However, you can only see their face.
 - A hydra's tooth engraved with *glowing symbols*.
 When activated, the cypher pushes all adjacent creatures fifteen metres away from the point of activation.
 - Cypher of the Iron King:  A jagged iron spike, *smeared with blood*.
 When impaled into the flesh of another creature, that creature becomes your thrall, as per the spell dominate person.